rerdavies/pipedal/README.md

-# PiPedal
+# PiPedal v0.0,1 (Alpha)

 PiPedal is a multi-effect guitar pedal for Raspberry Pi devices.
 You will need a suitable audio input/output device to use PiPedal, which can be either an external USB audio adapter, or a Raspberry Pi ADC/DAC hat, providing at least one input and one output audio channel.

-PiPedal is controlled via a clean compact web app that's suitable for use on small-form devices, like phones and tablets, although it works gloriously with desktop browers as well.
+PiPedal is controlled via a clean compact web app that's suitable for use on small-form-factor devices, like phones and tablets, although it works gloriously with desktop browers as well.
 You should not have to carry around a laptop to control your PiPedal when you're out gigging; and the web interface for PiPedal has been designed with that scenario specifically in mind.
 PiPedal has been designed with compact display formats, and touch user-interfaces in mind.
 Just connect to the PiPedal Wi-Fi access point with your phone, and you have complete control over your PiPedal.

 PiPedal uses LV2 audio plugin effects.
 You will need to install LV2 plugins before you can get started.
 See the LV2 Plugins section, below, for a list of good plugin collections to get started with.